Best Credit Cards for 2012

 Receive 1% cash back on all purchases.
 Get a 50% cash back bonus on the cash you have earned on your anniversary date.
 New account-holders earn a one-time $100 bonus once you spend $500 in the first three months.

-Earn 1% cash back on every purchase, 2% on groceries, and 3% on gas.
-Plus earn a 10% customer bonus when you redeem into a Bank of America checking or savings account.
-Get a $50 cash rewards bonus after you make at least $100 in purchases within 60 days of account opening.
+Earn 1% cash back on every purchase, 2% on groceries, and 3% on one of these categories: gas, online shopping, dining, travel, drug stores, or home improvement /furnishings Get a $150 cash rewards bonus after you make at least $500 in purchases within 90 days of account opening.

 If your credit score is too low (less than FICO 640) to qualify for a regular credit card, then a secured card may be your best option.
 These require a security deposit which will be your credit limit.
 Choose a card that reports your payment history to the credit bureaus because this can eventually raise your credit score if you use this card responsibly and make all payments on time.
 You do not have to use this card, but just keeping it open and in good standing can create a positive credit history.
 Secured cards offer almost 100% approval, but they also charge higher interest rates and fees.